xmlsh/xmlsh/extensions/marklogic/README.txt

 This is an extension module to xmlsh
-To run this module you must include the supplied marklogic.jar as well as the marklogic xcc.jar in the CLASSPATH with xmlsh.
+To run this module you must include the supplied marklogic_ext.jar as well as the marklogic xcc.jar in the CLASSPATH with xmlsh.

 To get xcc.jar